January 26, 2021

 Vecna Robotics is the first player in the high-capacity AMR and AGV space to offer the RaaS model.

 Leasing equipment is common within the material handling industry, and RaaS is a close cousin.
 The exact definition of what is included under RaaS pricing varies by vendor.
 However, customers benefit from:

-In 2019, ABI Research predicted growing popularity for this approach to an OpEx pricing model.
-This pricing model is proving to be a game changer for customers looking to bypass capital expenditures, especially through a familiar means.
+In 2019, ABI Research predicted growing popularity of this approach to an OpEx pricing model.
+This pricing model is proving to be a game changer for customers looking to bypass capital expenditures, especially through familiar means.